 - To foster spiritual formation through the integration of faith and learning

-Beginning in Fall 2011, Hardin-Simmons University and Logsdon Seminary launched a licensure option in connection with the Master of Arts in Family Ministry (MAFM).
-For seminary students seeking careers in counseling or marriage and family therapy, this program option allows for simultaneous completion of both the Master of Arts in Family Ministry and the Master of Arts in Family Psychology (MAFP).
+Beginning in Fall 2011 Hardin-Simmons University and Logsdon Seminary launched a licensure option in connection with the Master of Arts in Family Ministry (MAFM).
+For seminary students seeking careers in counseling or marriage and family therapy, this program option allows for simultaneous completion of both the Master of Arts in Family Ministry and the Master of Arts in Clinical Counseling & Marriage and Family Therapy (CCMF) - formerly known as Family Psychology.

-The new MAFM/MAFP dual degree program will provide ATS-accredited preparation for Christian ministry from Logsdon Seminary and fully-accredited training in psychology and marriage and family therapy from Hardin-Simmons University’s Department of Psychology.
-Students in this dual program will complete 77-hours of total coursework, satisfying the academic requirements of licensure as a professional counselor and/or marriage and family therapist.
+The new MAFM/CCMF dual degree program will provide ATS-accredited preparation for Christian ministry from Logsdon Seminary and fully-accredited training in psychology and marriage and family therapy from Hardin-Simmons University's Department of Psychology.
+Students in this dual program will complete 89-hours of total coursework, satisfying the academic requirements of licensure as a professional counselor and/or marriage and family therapist.

 Dr. Randall Maurer serves as the Program Director for the Master of Arts in Family Ministry.
 Any academic questions should be addressed to his office (325.670.1599;